modular/modular/KGEN/docs/public/programming-manual.md

 Mojo is that no sigil is required on the caller side to pass by borrow, Mojo is more efficient when passing small values, and Rust defaults to moving values by default instead of passing them around by borrow.
-These policy and syntax decisions allows Mojo to provide an arguably easier to use programming model.
+These policy and syntax decisions allow Mojo to provide an easier to use programming model.

 ### "Owned" Argument Convention and postfix `^` operator